rspamd/rspamd.com/doc/tutorials/writing_rules.md

 }
 ~~~

-Please bear in mind that the scores you define directly from Lua have lower priority and are overriden by scores defined in the `groups.conf` file.
-WebUI defined scores have even higher priority.
+Keep in mind that the scores you define directly from Lua have lower priority and will be overridden by scores defined in the groups.conf file.
+Scores defined in the WebUI have even higher priority.

 ## Regexp rules

 Regexp rules are executed by the `regexp` module of Rspamd.
 You can find a detailed description of the syntax in [the regexp module documentation]({{ site.url }}{{ site.baseurl }}/doc/modules/regexp.html)

-Here are some hints to maximise performance of your regexp rules:
+To maximize the performance of your regexp rules, consider the following:

-* Prefer lightweight regexps, such as header or URL, to heavy ones, such as mime or body regexps (unless you are using Hyperscan, which is default for all Intel based platforms)
+ * Prefer lightweight regexps, such as those for headers or URLs, over heavy ones like those for MIME or the body (unless you are using Hyperscan, which is the default for all Intel-based platforms).
-* Avoid complex regexps, avoid backtracing (e.g. `/*+a?`), avoid lookahead/lookbehind, avoid potentially empty patterns, avoid large boundary constraints `a{1000,100000}`, especially when using Hyperscan - all these constructions have to fallback to PCRE increasing scan complexity, but even PCRE can have exponential grow for some of the listed cases
+ * Avoid complex regexps, backtracking (e.g. `/*+a?`), lookaheads/lookbehinds, potentially empty patterns, and large boundary constraints (e.g. `a{1000,100000}`).
+These constructions can increase scan complexity, especially when using Hyperscan, and even PCRE can experience exponential growth for some of these cases.

-Following these rules allows you to create fast and efficient rules.
-To add regexp rules you should use the `config` global table that is defined in any Lua file used by Rspamd:
+By following these guidelines, you can create fast and efficient rules.
+To add regexp rules, you can use the config global table defined in any Lua file used by Rspamd:

 ~~~lua
 local reconf = config['regexp'] -- Create alias for regexp configs